- What is encryption?

 |Removable media||Must be encrypted||Must be encrypted||Encryption may be advised||Encryption not necessary|

 You are advised to refer to your local Information Security Policy.

 Hardware encrypted devices must be used when storing sensitive data on external media.
-Such devices should be certified to FIPS 140-2 and USB Flash drives are available for purchase from the MSD IT Services Office at the John Radcliffe.
+Such devices should be certified to FIPS 140-2 and USB Flash drives are available on exchange from MSD IT Services Offices.
 As with all removable media, data should be appropriately backed up so that the device does not hold the only copy of the data.